University of Wisconsin–Eau Claire: Music

-Madrigal Dinner
+Madrigal dinner

-The Madrigal Dinner is a 15th-century-style banquet.
+The madrigal dinner is a 15th-century-style banquet.
 At the dinner, the Chamber Choir performs in costume as a royal court celebrating the harvest season and the holiday season.
 Traditionally, a student performs as a jester to add levity to the evening's festivities.
 Additionally, each year different students are chosen to play the roles of King and Queen.
-Guests attending the Madrigal Dinner often dress in period costumes, though no dress code is required.
-Beyond choral music, the Madrigal Dinner also incorporates modern Christmas music.
+Guests attending the madrigal dinner often dress in period costumes, though no dress code is required.
+Beyond choral music, the madrigald dinner also incorporates modern Christmas music.
 Dishes such as wassail, beef vegetable soup and stuffed pork chops are served.